vorpalnet/blade/services/webrtc/README.md

-split follows the framework's own call lifecycle (`CALL_ANSWERED` then `CALL_CONNECTED`), and it exists because that third message carries information worth surfacing. `call.connected` reports a `negotiated` flag, which is false when the far end answered without SDP and nothing was applied to the media leg — a call that is up for signaling but silent for media.
+split follows the framework's own call lifecycle (`CALL_ANSWERED` then `CALL_CONNECTED`), and it exists because that third message carries information worth surfacing. `call.connected` reports a `negotiated` flag, which is false when the far end answered without SDP and nothing was applied to the media dialog — a call that is up for signaling but silent for media.
 Reported as a plain `call.established`, as it was before, such a call looked perfectly healthy.

 `call.connected` also declares an `sdp` field that is reserved and currently unset on every